ibrahimseloh/Exotic-Finance-Assistant/README.md

 ### `GET /query`

-This endpoint allows you to ask questions and get answers about exotic options from the extracted and indexed data in ChromaDB.
-You must send a GET request with the `query` parameter.
+This endpoint allows you to ask questions about exotic options from the extracted data in ChromaDB.
+Send a GET request with the `query` parameter.

 **Example:**